Actions

 This tutorial was made possible thanks to the references, guides, and information found at Hacking CulT, The Sonic 2 Beta Page, Sonic Retro, and Sonicology.
 It was inspired by the guide at The Glowing Bridge that details porting the simpler Spin Dash from the Sonic 2 early beta, as well as Lightning's original guide that expands upon the former.

 This newly-revamped guide is based off of the original version of the guide that was targeted for the legacy Hivebrain 2005 disassembly of Sonic 1.
 Thanks to Kramlat for making some additional updates to the original guide before this one.
-Additional updates to the guide have also been provided by JGMR, new minor fixes by DikinBaus.
+Further updates to the guide have been made by DikinBaus (the original author of this guide) and JGMR.

 Requirements